 My garden is poetry...

-"A garden should make you feel you've entered privileged space — a place not just set apart but reverberant — and it seems to me that, to achieve this, the gardener must put some kind of twist on the existing landscape, turn its prose into something nearer poetry." ~ Michael Pollan, Second Nature: A Gardener's Education.
+"A garden should make you feel you've entered privileged space -- a place not just set apart but reverberant -- and it seems to me that, to achieve this, the gardener must put some kind of twist on the existing landscape, turn its prose into something nearer poetry." ~ Michael Pollan, Second Nature: A Gardener's Education.

 Gardens are very personal spaces.
 Some gardens attract butterflies, and bees, and birds.
-Other gardens soothe and calm frayed nerves with gurgling fountains.
+Other gardens soothe frayed nerves with gurgling fountains.

 Gardens encourage experimentation

-I learned many lessons along the way.
-I learned that some plants will spread in places I don’t want them to be and become pests that are hard to be rid of while others are just too finicky for my limited abilities, and although they never flowered for me, they burst into wild colourful blooms for my friends.
+Some plants spread in places I didn't want them to be, and took over the beds.
+Others were just too finicky for my limited abilities.
+Such plants never flowered for me, but they burst into glorious blooms for my friends.
 Yes, I felt very inadequate as a gardener!

 I tried delphiniums and roses (wild and tea roses) and hollyhocks among so many others.
 None of them seemed very happy with my experimentation.

-My flower beds now include a variety of grasses and small trees, lots of texture and interest from the different foliage, and not many actual flowers.
+Cindy, at Beyond the House, suggested a variety of grasses and small trees, lots of texture and interest from the different foliage, and not many actual flowers.

-I have plants that bloom spring, summer, and fall and some of the seed pods and dried flowers remain in the flower beds through the winter as consolation for the desolate scene outdoors.
+I have plants that bloom spring, summer, and fall while some seed pods and dried flowers remain in the flower beds through the winter as consolation for the desolate scene outdoors.